as548/ToDo-App/README.md

 - Delete all Tasks
 - Error Handling
 - Display total count of Tasks, pending Tasks and completed Tasks
+- Display task in descending order on the basis of their id.
 ## Technologies Used
 - React
 - Context Api